May 26, 2020

-In the case of three-point borehole vibrating wire extensometer (BHE), the reference plat is secured to the guide plate with the help of four stainless steel spacers (13).
-On the other hand, in the case of six-point BHE, it fixed through a center pillar (13).
+In the case of a three-point borehole vibrating wire extensometer (BHE), the reference plate is secured to the guide plate with the help of four stainless steel spacers (13).
+On the other hand, in the case of six-point BHE, it is fixed through a center pillar (13).

-The holes of the guide plate and reference plate are marked correspondingly in a clockwise manner starting from number “1”.
-Similarly, the corresponding holes of the guide plate and reference plate mare marked ‘G’ and ‘V’ for the grout and vent tube.
+The holes of the guide plate and reference plate are marked correspondingly in a clockwise manner starting from the number “1”.
+Similarly, the corresponding holes of the guide plate and reference plate are marked ‘G’ and ‘V’ for the grout and vent tube.

 The removable cover is strung to the guide plate.
-In case you require less than 3/6 points, the other points are plugged with the help of standard rubber plug, steel washer and hollow bolts.
+In case you require less than 3/6 points, the other points are plugged with the help of a standard rubber plug, steel washer, and hollow bolts.